 Once selected as the build firm, weekly project meetings were incorporated.
 They were held at the same time, on the same day of the week, for the life of the project and included the interior designer (Raina), the clients and the lead carpenter so that:

 There was a descending staircase at the back of the kitchen from a previous expansion project.
-This was filled in, then a new staircase was build underneath the existing ascending staircase for better use of space.
-This intentional move was done during Phase 1 as a way to best prepare for future basement and 2nd floor renovation projects.
+This was filled in, then a new staircase was built underneath the existing ascending staircase for better use of space.
+This intentional move was done during Phase 1 as a way to best prepare for future basement and 2nd-floor renovation projects.

 Raina had worked with an architect to plan that out, so the documents were all in place and ready to go when it came time for construction and build out work to begin.
 It was an efficient and effective way to prepare.

 A larger beam was needed for more structure support between the dining room and kitchen.
 We were going to cover it, but keeping it visible was appealing to Cameron, who works as a mechanical engineer.

 The design solution was to make it a feature and have it tie into the floors and other cherry wood highlights, such as on the floating shelves in the kitchen.